davesweb/bricklink-api/readme.md

 ## CS Fixer

-To run CS fixer on the entire project, run `composer cs-fixer` from inside the container, or `docker-compose exec app compose cs-fixer` from outside the docker container.
+To run CS fixer on the entire project, run `composer cs-fixer` from inside the container, or `docker-compose exec app composer cs-fixer` from outside the docker container.
 You can also run CS fixer directly (`php vendor/bin/php-cs-fixer fix`) and add your custom arguments.
 Keep in mind that the contributing guide requires you to run CS Fixer with the configuration in this package.